waderobson/parameter-restore/README.md

 # parameter-restore
-This handy tool is will make backing up your parameters in parameter store quick and easy.
+This handy tool will make backing up your parameters in parameter store quick and easy.

 ```